jenh/epub-ocr-and-translate/README.md

     sh scripts/ocr.sh mypdf.pdf

-    python scripts/trans.py -i mypdf.txt -s en -t es -w 20 (This is slow, but if you don't have a Google translate API key, works without blockage for about 12 hours.)
+    python scripts/trans.py -i mypdf.txt -s en -t es -w 3 (This is slow, but if you don't have a Google translate API key, works without blockage for about 12 hours.
+If you have an api key, use "-e gcloud")

     python scripts/split.py -i mypdf.txt-2lang.md -d CHAPTER